apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

 A common pattern is to read the current value, modify it, and write it back.
-This is useful when you want to change only certain bits while preserving others:
+This is useful to change some bits while preserving others:

 ```swift
 var value = status.read()